michelleklum/cs124-lab3/design/design.md

 For Lab 2, we also restyled our checkboxes so that they would better cohere with the aesthetics (in particular, the color scheme) of our app.

 In Lab 3, to better distinguish completed tasks from tasks to be done, we grayed-out completed tasks.
 We also added a header for "Completed" tasks.
+Apps like Microsoft's To Do app separate completed tasks from incomplete tasks, and we thought this would be useful for our app.
+The "Completed" header only appears when the list has completed tasks.

+We also restyled checkboxes to match the color of the corresponding task's priority.
+This choice was based on researching how other apps (Todoist, Microsoft's To Do app, Apple's Reminders app) style checkboxes.

 <img src="single_list_page_final_lab_3.png" alt="Single List Page Lab 3 Final Version" width="200px">